deadlysyn/archer/README.md

 - Consider condensing ABS entries using groups and meta packages
 - Prune unnecessary xorg components
 - Better automation of yay installs
+- Re-audit all packages for more minimal alternatives

 ## References